Seby B. Jones Cancer Center

 Certified nurses make a difference.
 All our Cancer Center nurses are certified as Oncology Nursing Society Chemotherapy/Biotherapy providers.

 Links for patients:

-The Commission on Cancer of the American College of Surgeons awarded certificates in 1997 to the Cancer Center and WMC's cancer program.
-The Center and program were reviewed again in 2001, and upgraded to a Comprehensive Community Hospital Cancer Program.
-This is the highest designation possible for a non-teaching institution, and was renewed in 2005 and 2008.
+The Commission on Cancer of the American College of Surgeons awarded certificates in 1997 to the Cancer Center and WMC'scancer program.
+The Center and program were reviewed again in 2010, and is designated as a Community Cancer Center in good standing.

 The following programs are currently available at the Cancer Center: